Setting your location helps us to show you nearby providers and locations based on your healthcare needs.

 See Drugs Approved for Non-Small Cell Lung Cancer for more information.

-Targeted therapy is a type of treatment that uses drugs or other substances to attack specific cancer cells.
+Targeted therapy is a type of treatment that uses drugs or other substances to identify and attack specific cancer cells.
 Targeted therapies usually cause less harm to normal cells than chemotherapy or radiation therapy do.
-Monoclonal antibodies and tyrosine kinase inhibitors are the two main types of targeted therapy being used to treat advanced, metastatic, or recurrent non-small cell lung cancer.
+Monoclonal antibodies, tyrosine kinase inhibitors, and mammalian target of rapamycin (mTOR) inhibitors are three types of targeted therapy being used to treat advanced, metastatic, or recurrent non-small cell lung cancer.

 There are different types of monoclonal antibody therapy: